Queen Elizabeth II has died, Buckingham Palace announces

 Queen Elizabeth II's tenure as head of state spanned post-war austerity, the transition from empire to Commonwealth, the end of the Cold War and the UK's entry into - and withdrawal from - the European Union.

-Her reign spanned 15 prime ministers starting with Winston Churchill, born in 1874, and including Liz Truss, born 101 years later in 1975, and appointed by the Queen earlier this week.
+Her reign spanned 15 prime ministers starting with Winston Churchill, born in 1874, and including Ms Truss, born 101 years later in 1975.

 She held weekly audiences with her prime minister throughout her reign.

 At Buckingham Palace in London, crowds awaiting updates on the Queen's condition began crying as they heard of her death.
-The Union flag on top of the palace was lowered to half-mast at 18:30 BST.
+The Union flag on top of the palace was lowered to half-mast at 18:30 BST and an official notice announcing the death was posted on an easel outside.

 The Queen was born Elizabeth Alexandra Mary Windsor, in Mayfair, London, on 21 April 1926.